Pablo-CC/ansible-thredds-cluster/scenarios/benchmarking/k8_threedds_hpa/README.md

 * `mv <rke-binary> rke`

-* Complete the configuration with your cluster's info:
+* Complete the configuration with your cluster's info: `rke config`

-`rke config`

 * `rke up`

-* Now copy the file generated with RKE as your default Kubernetes config file:

-`cp kube_config_cluster.yml ~/.kube/config`
+* Now copy the file generated with RKE as your default Kubernetes config file: `cp kube_config_cluster.yml ~/.kube/config`

-* Check that you can communicate with you cluster using kubectl:
+* Check that you can communicate with you cluster using kubectl: `kubectl cluster-info`
-`kubectl cluster-info`

-`kubectl get nodes`

 ## References
 * [https://github.com/Unidata/thredds-docker